Canadian Resume Format: Writing Guide & Examples

 Resume header

-Start with a large, noticeable resume header at the top.
-Include the following:
+Start with a prominent resume header at the top that clearly displays the following information:

 - Full name